 What are the Medicare penalties for late enrollment?

-Late enrollment penalties in Medicare are extra amounts you may have to pay permanently if you delay signing up for certain parts of Medicare when you're first eligible (and you don't qualify for a Special Enrollment Period).
+Late enrollment penalties are additional amounts you may have to pay permanently if you dont' sign up for certain parts of Medicare when you're first eligible (and you don't qualify for a Special Enrollment Period).

-Read on to learn how to avoid these fees and make your Medicare experience as seamless and pain-free as possible.
+Below is an overview of how penalties apply to each part of Medicare.
+We'll also explain how to avoid these fees and ensure your Medicare experience is as seamless and pain-free as possible.

 Medicare Part A penalty